Thunder (Jessie J song)

-"Thunder" is a song by English singer Jessie J. It was written by Jessie J, Claude Kelly, Benjamin Levin, Tor Erik Hermansen and Mikkel Storleer Eriksen for her second studio album Alive (2013), while production was helmed by StarGate and Benny Blanco.
+"Thunder" is a song by English singer-songwriter Jessie J, from her second studio album Alive (2013).
+It was written by Jessie J, Claude Kelly, Benjamin Levin, Tor Erik Hermansen and Mikkel Storleer Eriksen, while production was helmed by StarGate and Benny Blanco.
+It was released on 26 November 2013 as the third and final single from the album.

 Background

 "Thunder" was written by Jessie J, Mikkel S. Eriksen, Tor Erik Hermansen, Claude Kelly and Benny Blanco.
 It was produced by Eriksen and Hermansen, credited under their production name StarGate, along with Blanco.
 Jessie's vocals were recorded by Chris Sclafani, Joel Peters, and Justin Pancionendon, with Mark "Exit" Goodchild serving as its engineer.
 Kelly provided additional vocals on the song.
 "Thunder" was mixed by Phil Tan and assistants Daniela Rivera and Phil Seaford.
 Eriksen and Hermansen recorded the song's instrumentation, and Tim Blacksmith and Danny D. were assigned as its executive producers.
 Andrew "McMuffin" Luftman and Scott "Yarmov" Yarmovsky were credited as production coordinators on the song.

 The song was the last song Jessie and Kelly penned for the Alive album.
 "It got sent over by Stargate and Benny Blanco, and Claude and myself were like, 'Thunder, thunder, thunder'", Jessie later elaborated, "we just started writing and had it finished in about half an hour before I went to the airport to fly home from New York."
 Lyrically, "Thunder" was inspired by Jessie J's religious beliefs.
 "Thunder is a dedication to God," she told British newspaper The Mirror.
 "I remember I prayed a lot when I worked on this album and it's not something I've ever spoken about openly," she shared.
 "I've very much enjoyed bringing my beliefs onto the album.
 I think it's important that whatever your beliefs are you use them in your day-to-day life."